matprec/explain-rs/README.md

 ### Status
 Pre alpha.
 No webinterface yet.
 Don't expect it to work on your code.
 Also, currently it only generates explanations on its own snippets.

+### License

+explain-rs is distributed under the terms of both the MIT license and the Apache License (Version 2.0).